ChaoChingTan/44SACF/Labs/Supplementary1.md

 ## Connecting to your EC2 instance via SSH

-Most of you will be running Windows on your device.
+Most of you will be running Windows on your device

 Refer to the [AWS Documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) on how to connect to your Linux instance from Windows using PuTTY

 ## Accessing your web server running on EC2